dougeby/IntuneDocs/InTuneDocs/DeployUse/monitoring-and-reports-with-microsoft-intune.md

 # required metadata

 title: Monitoring and reports | Microsoft Intune
 description: Use monitoring and reports to monitor the status of devices in your organization.
 keywords:
 author: Nbigman
-manager: Arob98
+manager: angrobe
 ms.date: 07/21/2016
 ms.topic: article
 ms.prod: